locationtech/jts/USING.md

 ## Project Structure

-JTS consists of several Java modules, each one corresponding to a separate JAR file.
+JTS consists of several Java modules.
+Each one corresponds to a separate JAR file.

-Only `jts-core` is needed to use the library in an application.
-The other modules are tools or optional extensions.
+The core modules are:

-* `jts-core` - The JTS geometry model and operations
+* `jts-core` - The JTS  core: geometry model, operations, algorithms, and spatial data structures
-* `jts-app` - Applications for working with JTS, including the TestBuilder GUI
-* `jts-io` - I/O classes for open spatial formats
+* `jts-io-common` - I/O classes for open spatial formats

+The following modules depend on proprietary libraries, and are not built by default:

-* `jts-ora` - Oracle reader and writer
+* `jts-io-ora` - Oracle reader and writer
-* `jts-sde` - SDE reader and writer
+* `jts-io-sde` - SDE reader and writer

+The following modules are applications and data for testing and working with JTS

+* `jts-tests` - The JTS XML test suite and the Test Runner application
+* `jts-app` -The TestBuilder GUI, for working with JTS geometry interactively

 ## Using JTS with Maven